 Above Chia Wei Chi, social activist

 When Chi publicly came out as gay in 1986, he was the first person in Taiwan to do so, and thus helped pave the way for others.
 The rights advocate challenged the courts, on multiple occasions, to review marriage laws, a fight that ultimately led to Taiwan’s same-sex marriage law, the first in Asia.
-Often seen raising the rainbow banner at rallies and parades, the symbol of the LGBTQIA+ community is living proof that fighting for what you believe in creates the change you seek.
+Often seen raising the rainbow banner at rallies and parades, the symbol of the LGBTQ+ community is proof that fighting for what you believe in creates the change you seek.

 Katherine Lo, founder, Eaton Workshop